Skip to main content

 Operator: “is one of”

-The second criterion is crucial so the failover origin won’t hit this rule to ensure your main origin will take the request back if SpeedWorkers is down or cannot return the page.
+This ensures the your main origin will take the request back if SpeedWorkers is down or cannot return the page.

 Request Method